puppetlabs/puppet-docs/source/puppet/4.10/environments_about.markdown

 To get the name of the current environment:

-1. <# IMPERATIVE COMMAND #> Use the $environment variable, which is set by the Puppet master.
+1. Use the $environment variable, which is set by the Puppet master.

 {:.Concept}